trangttdang/Farmacy/README.md

 **Required Must-have Stories**

-* Farmer can log in/sign up and log out
+* Farmer can log in/sign up and log out using Facebook SDK for iOS
 * Farmer can add/delete crops to/from grow to My Crops list
 * Farmer can view calendar to know when to plant, fertilize, and irrigate
 * Farmer can view their crops' progress